commercetools/sphere-node-sdk/CONTRIBUTING.md

 # Contributing

-## Important notes
-Please don't edit files in the `lib` subdirectory as they are generated via Grunt.
-You'll find source code in the `src` subdirectory!

 ### Code style
 Regarding code style like indentation and whitespace, **follow the conventions you see used in the source already.**